-When making the bank transfer, please identify the name of the person making the transfer, as follows:"[Name of person] – Asistencia 2021"
+When you make the transfer, please identify the name of the person making the transfer, as follows:"[Name of person] – Asistencia 2021"

 TRANSFER OF MATERIALS TO MOROCCO

-The organization transfers the materials required (tools, spare parts, stretchers, etc.…) from Barcelona to Morocco by road in trucks.
+The organization transfers necessary material (tools, spare parts, massage tables, etc.) from Barcelona to Morocco by road (truck).

-Each mechanic is entitled to a metal chest provided by the organization to carry his/her materials (this is the only box that can be loaded in the organization’s truck, both for the trip to Morocco and for transfers from camp to camp).
+Each mechanic is entitled to a metal trunk provided by the organization to carry his/her material (this is the only box that can be loaded on the organization’s truck, both to travel to Morocco and for transfers from bivouac to bivouac).

-Physiotherapists may deliver their stretchers (correctly packed), in which they can include other materials they need to work in Morocco (this will be the only package of material they can take to Morocco and between camps).
+Physios can hand in their massage tables (correctly packaged), in which they can include other materials they need to work with in Morocco (this will be the only package that can be transferred to Morocco and between bivouacs).

-The weight limit for materials of assistance services will be 30 kg/metal chest or 20 kg/cardboard box.
-If this weight is exceeded, another box will have to be contracted (see prices).
+The weight limit for the material of technical assistance personnel will be 30 kg/metal trunk or 20 kg/cardboard box.
+If this weight is exceeded another box will have to be contracted (see prices).

-*In the case of transport of wheel rims and frames, they must travel in rigid boxes.
-Single units or units packed in cardboard boxes will not be accepted.
-Transfers are complicated due to the terrain crossed by the trucks.
-The organization will not be held liable for any deterioration of materials that may occur.
+*In the case of transport of wheels and frames, these should be in rigid boxes.
+Loose components or those packaged in cardboard boxes will be not be accepted.
+The transfers are tricky due to the terrain crossed by the trucks, so the organization will not be liable for any damage that may occur.

-During April 2020, all assistance services and participants with their bicycles must send their equipment to the Garmin Titan Desert warehouse in Barcelona.
-Likewise, mechanics should come in advance to get their metal case or request the organisation to send it (freight collect).
+In May, all technical assistance personnel, like the participants with their bikes, should make sure their material arrives at the warehouse of the Titan Desert in Barcelona.
+Mechanics should also come by beforehand to collect their metal trunk, or request the organization to send it to them (freight collect).

-Assistance services can travel to Morocco in one of 2 ways:
+Technical assistance personnel can travel to Morocco in one of two ways:

-In any case, you can reach the starting point by your own means, either by road or on a scheduled flight.
-Several airlines fly from Europe to Morocco, from where you will need to travel by road to the starting point of the race.
-For more travel options, visit the website of Aventurismo (www.aventurismo.es)
+You can also arrive at the start by your own means if you wish, either by road or by scheduled flight.
+Several airlines fly from Europe to Morocco.
+On arrival you will have to travel to the start of the race by road.

-For assistance services that wish to travel in their own vehicles, the organization recommends the use of 4x4 vehicles or those that are high off the ground.
-The camps are always far from tarmac roads and you have to consider that, in the event of rain, it is highly likely that access to the camps would be impossible if not by 4x4 vehicles.
-You also need to get an assistance service badge (see prices) to access the information on the location of the camps and the access roads to them, in the area set aside for these vehicles.
-Vehicles with a race number plate will be given a vinyl cover treatment by the organization on vehicles with an assistance service badge for identification purposes.
+For technical assistance personnel who wish to travel in their own car the organization recommends the use of 4x4 vehicles or vehicles that are high off the ground.
+The bivouacs are always far from main roads and it is necessary to remember that if it rains, it is likely that access to the bivouacs is impossible unless by 4x4 vehicles.
+You should also contract the race number plate (see rates), which will give you information on the location of the bivouacs and access to them in the area set aside for these vehicles.
+Vehicles with a race number plate will be given a vinyl cover treatment by the organization for identification purposes.

-On arrival in Morocco, accredited vehicles can enter the camp following authorization from the organization.
-Once the vehicle is inside the camp, it cannot move until the first camp is disassembled.
+On arrival in Morocco, accredited vehicles can access the bivouac following authorisation from the organization.
+Once the vehicle is inside the bivouac it cannot be moved until the disassembly of the first bivouac.